Skip to main content

 CNhttps://api.qoder.com.cn/api/v1/cloud

-Authorization: Bearer $PAT
+Authorization: Bearer $QODER_ACCESS_TOKEN

 POST /webhook_endpoints